to-sora/EaseScrap/Readme.md

 # EaseScrap

-This project is a demo of how to use a Python script to do webscrap which  toleranc.
+This project is a demo of how to use a Python script to do webscrap with  fault tolerance.

 ## Installation